JetBrains/Qodana/topics/supported-technologies.md

 The [Qodana Clone Finder](about-clone-finder.md) linter inspects your code for duplicate functions.

-The [Qodana License Audit](about-license-audit.md) linter analyzes license usages and helps you avoid using software with incompatible licenses.
+The [License audit](license-audit.xml) linter analyzes license usages and helps you avoid using software with incompatible licenses.